Rick Pitino: University of Hawaii (1974–1976)

 Pitino started his coaching career as a graduate assistant at the University of Hawaii in 1974, and became a full-time assistant in 1975.
 Pitino served as Hawaii's interim head coach late in the 1975–76 season.
 Coach Bruce O'Neil was fired after the Rainbow Warriors started the season 9–12.
 Pitino led Hawaii for their final six games, going 2–4 in the span.

 Scandal and investigation

 Pitino's time at Hawaii was marred by a 1977 NCAA report on sanctions against the program.
 According to the report, Pitino was implicated in 8 of the 64 infractions that led the university to be placed on probation.
 The violations involving Pitino included providing round-trip air fare for a player between New York and Honolulu, arranging for student-athletes to receive used cars for season tickets, and handing out coupons to players for free food at McDonald's.
 He was also cited, along with the head coach, Bruce O'Neil, for providing misinformation to the NCAA and University of Hawaii officials.
-Also in 1977, the NCAA infractions committee recommended that Pitino and O'Neil be disassociated from Hawaii athletics.
+Also in 1977, the NCAA infractions committee recommended that Pitino and O'Neil be dissociated from Hawaii athletics.
 In 1989, Pitino would dismiss the report, saying "I didn't make any mistakes.
 I don't care what anybody says."